 How Geothermal Works We all know that Tennessee Valley homes are acceptable to varying temperatures during the year.
 Some climates can see the extremities that summer and winter hit us with.
 There is a consistent source of temperature that you can put to good use; just a few feet below the earth's surface.
 How is that possible?
-The sun imparts the Earth's crust with its heat energy.
+The sun instills the Earth's crust with its heat energy.
 Forty-seven percent of that energy is cumulated in the ground as heat.
 WaterFurnace geothermal systems extract this heating potential using an earth loop system; gathering this free heat for your home.
-This state-of-the-art technology uses the sun's heat that the earth has conveniently accumulated to condition your home or office.
+This state-of-the-art technology uses the sun's heat that the earth has conveniently deposited to condition your home or office.
 Geothermal Heating During the heating cycle, a WaterFurnace geothermal heat pump uses the earth loop to draw heat from the ground.
 As the system draws heat from the loop it distributes it through a standard duct system as warm air.
 The same heat energy can also be put to use for a radiant floor system or domestic hot water heating.
-Geothermal Cooling During the cooling mode, cold, conditioned air is distributed through the house by reversing the heating process.
-Heat is not pulled, instead it is pushed into the ground.
-The warm heat is pulled from your home and transferred back into the earth loop.
-Your hot water heating can be fueled by this process as well.
+Geothermal Cooling The heating process is reversed in the cooling mode - creating cold, conditioned air all through the home.
+Instead of pulling heat from the ground, heat is taken from the air in your home and either moved back into the earth loop, or used to preheat the water in your hot water tank.
 For more information on how to get started with a geothermal system in the Tennessee Valley area, contact Southern Solar Systems.
 Start saving on your energy bills today.